About Our Foundation.

 Ed is an architect and CEO of Champalimaud Design, a leader in the design of luxury hotels, resorts, and residences around the world.
 Previously, he taught architecture at Cornell and ETH Zürich.

-Ed holds a B.Arch. from Cornell University and a M.Arch. from the Harvard University Graduate School of Design, and is licensed by both the AIA and IIDA.
-He is the recipient of multiple design awards.
+Ed holds a B.Arch. from Cornell University and a M.Arch. from Harvard University, and he is licensed to practice architecture in multiple states.
+His work has been the recipient of multiple design awards.

-Ed holds a CPL (ASEL/AMEL/IR) and enjoys flying his Cirrus SR22.
-He lives in New York, NY.
+A lifelong aviation enthusiast, Ed started flying in college and holds a CPL (ASEL/AMEL/IR) and enjoys flying his Cirrus SR22.
+He and his wife live in New York City's Upper West Side and have raised two adult sons.

 Roy currently works in local manufacturing as Director of Quality at J & J Precision in Thomaston, CT.
 His career journey started with an apprenticeship as a Tool and Die Maker and moved through Journeyman, Progressive Die Maker, capped with a leadership role as Toolroom Foreman.
 Recognizing opportunity, he broadened his career by moving into the business end as Production Manager and then to Quality Manager while attaining a Six Sigma black belt certificate.